GFDRR/CCDR-tools/Top-down/FathomV3/README.md

 # FATHOM v3 - FLOOD EXPOSURE AND RISK PROCESSING

-This script runs on Fathom v3 scenarios in combination with population, exposure and land cover maps to produce Expeceted Annual Exposure (EAE) or Expected Annual Impact (EAI).
+This python script processes Fathom v3 scenarios in combination with population, exposure and land cover maps to produce Expeceted Annual Exposure (EAE) or Expected Annual Impact (EAI).
 Please check https://gfdrr.github.io/CCDR-tools for more details on the approach.
+It runs in the command prompt once properly installed.

 # STATUS